Shen Yun Is a Performing Arts Company Adored by Millions; The New York Times Needs to Tell the Rest of the Story

 When it comes to Shen Yun, a celebrated performing arts company located in New York that showcases China as it existed before communism, one might be tempted to say that the performers go through a “SEAL training of the performing arts.”
 The demanding training equips the performers with endurance and prepares them to perform on stages around the world.

 The article made us curious.
 While being bullied in the workplace is certainly not right, a fair judgment would suggest hearing from both sides.
-What has led to the unfortunate experience that the 25 performers have apparently encountered?
+What has led to the experiences that the 25 performers recounted?
 Unfortunately, readers are left with that question.

-Another aspect comes to mind: It is simply poor journalism to only interview people from one side of the story, especially if it only includes disappointed, former employees and neither “happy-former” nor current employees.
-We would have liked to hear more from them as well.
+It is simply poor journalism to only interview people from one side of the story, especially if it only includes disappointed, former employees and neither “happy-former” nor current employees.
+We would have liked to hear more from them as well, and good journalism required it.

 Biased reporting, like a biased science experiment, should make one nervous.
 Can we get an objective picture of the issue, or is someone trying to manipulate the results?
-Disclosing a conflict of interest is a measure to allow readers of scientific articles to assess a bias.
-Does the New York Times have any conflicts of interest linked to the Chinese regime or the Chinese Communist Party?
-It would be an interesting question, but we might never know.
+Disclosing a conflict of interest allows readers of scientific articles to assess bias.
+Does The New York Times have any conflicts of interest linked to the Chinese regime or the Chinese Communist Party (CCP)?
+Those are interesting questions, but we may never know the answers.

 The New York Times article appears to paint a grim picture of Shen Yun.
-Let’s compare.
+Let’s make a comparison.
 Every day, employees are laid off in the United States.
-If The New York Times put the same effort into finding employees from any of those big companies who were laid off under difficult circumstances, we are convinced they could write a hit piece about many companies.
-Sometimes, the work environment is okay for one employee, but not okay for the other one.
-Everyone should find a place where he or she feels comfortable and part of the team.
+If The New York Times put the same effort into finding employees from any of those big companies who were laid off under difficult circumstances, we are convinced they could write a hit piece about many of those firms.
+Sometimes, a work environment is OK for one employee, but not for another.
+Everyone should find the place where he or she feels comfortable and can be part of the team.

-So, finally, we want to say two things: Firstly, we feel sorry for anyone who experiences a bad workplace environment, and would encourage everyone to make a healthy decision and find an environment that works better for them.
-Secondly, can the New York Times find its way back to sound, traditional journalism?
-Being the mouthpiece of who-knows-whom might bring short-lived praise from who-knows-whom, but it does not contribute to reporting truthfully about occurrences in U.S. society.
+A truly newsworthy story might begin with this question: Can The New York Times find its way back to sound, traditional journalism?
+Being the mouthpiece of who-knows-whom might bring short-lived praise from who-knows-whom, but it does not contribute to reporting truthfully about U.S. society.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.